 MOD ASP/32A15/3

-5.287 In the maritime mobile service, the frequencies 457.525 MHz, 457.550 MHz, 457.575 MHz, 467.525 MHz, 467.550 MHz and 467.575 MHz may be used by on-board communication stations.
-Where needed, equipment designed for 12.5 kHz channel spacing using also the additional frequencies 457.5375 MHz, 457.5625 MHz, 467.5375 MHz and 467.5625 MHz may be introduced for on-board communications.
-The use of these frequencies in territorial waters may be subject to the national regulations of the administration concerned.
-The characteristics of the equipment used shall conform to those specified in Recommendation ITU-R M.1174-2.
-(WRC-07)
+5.287 Use of the frequency bands 457.5125-457.5875 MHz and 467.5125-467.5875 MHz by the maritime mobile service is limited to on-board communication stations.
+The characteristics of the equipment and the channelling arrangement shall be in conformity with Recommendation ITU-R M.1174-3.
+The use of these frequency bands in territorial waters mayi also be subject to the national regulations of the administration concerned.
+(WRC-15)

 _______________

+i The word “may” needs to be considered by WRC-15.

 Reasons: In some Regions there may be a shortage of frequencies for on-board communication.
 The emergence of new technologies is allowing for an increase in the number of frequencies which can be used for on-board communication within the limits of the same part of the frequency range that is currently allotted for those purposes.
 The characteristics and channelling arrangement for the operation of on-board communication systems are shown in Recommendation ITU-R M.1174-3.